 inhale and exhale diagrams using the diaphragm

-Lung exercises for asthma
+Understanding lung exercises for asthma

-By providing your email address, you are agreeing to our Privacy Policy and Terms of Use.
+By providing your email address, you are agreeing to our Privacy Notice and Terms of Use.

 Pursed lip breathing

-This simple exercise involves breathing in normally through the nose, then breathing out at least twice as long through the mouth with pursed lips.
+This simple exercise involves breathing in normally through the nose, then breathing out for at least twice as long through the mouth with pursed lips.

 How it helps: Pursed lip breathing reduces the number of inhalations and has been shown to keep the airways open for a longer period of time.1

-Belly breathing/diaphragmatic breathing
+Belly breathing (diaphragmatic breathing)

 Have you ever really paid attention to where, in your body, your breathing comes from?
-It might also surprise you to learn that you can train your breath to come from another area.
-Belly breathing, also known as diaphragmatic breathing, encourages the body to breathe from the area around the diaphragm - the dome-shaped muscle below the lungs - rather than from the chest.1,2
+It might also surprise you to learn that you can train your breath to come from another part of your body.

 How it helps: Diaphragmatic breathing helps to strengthen the diaphragm, slow down breathing, and decrease the oxygen needs of the body.1